Diana joins our Family & Divorce team as a pupil under the supervision of Julia Belyavin.

-Diana was a Research Director for Lawyers Without Borders (LWOB) (Bristol Student Division).
+Diana was a Research Director for Lawyers Without Borders (LWOB).
 She helped lead and supervise a research project regarding gender-based violence in Namibia which involved producing a document of comparative analysis between the UK Sexual Offences Act 2003 and Namibia’s Combating of Rape Act 2000.
 This document was then used for advocacy training exercises by LWOB for judges, lawyers, and police in Namibia.

-Diana continued her Streetlaw Teaching whilst at BPP University Bristol.
-She also worked as a Legal Translator with the BPP National Legal Translation Service, translating documents from English to Spanish for victims of domestic violence during Covid, including information on their rights, protection the law can offer them, and who they can turn to for help.
+Diana continued her Streetlaw teaching whilst at BPP University Bristol.
+She also worked as a Legal Translator with the BPP National Legal Translation Service, translating documents from English to Spanish for victims of domestic violence during Covid.

-Her LLM provided her with family law experience by exploring the extent to which family courts in England and Wales can effectively protect potential child victims of female genital mutilation (FGM).
+Her integrated LLM provided her with family law experience by exploring the extent to which family courts in England and Wales can effectively protect potential child victims of FGM, including those with precarious immigration status.